savantcare/emr/ptclient/cts/core/manage-csvl-cards/README.md

 A new object is added to vstOfTabsAndDialogInCl.js

-## How does a click in VL become a tab in CL?
+## How does a click in Vl become a tab in CL?

 A new object is added to vstOfTabsAndDialogInCl.js